robert-bor/aho-corasick/README.md

 In this case, it will only find one match, whereas it would normally find four.
 The sugarcane/canesugar words are discarded because they are partial matches.

-Some text are WrItTeN in combinations of lowercase and uppercase and therefore hard to identify.
+Some text is WrItTeN in a combination of lowercase and uppercase and therefore hard to identify.
 You can instruct the Trie to lowercase the entire searchtext to ease the matching process.
+The lower-casing extends to keywords as well.

 ```java
     Trie trie = Trie.builder()